Crystal Lake, Illinois: Transportation

 Crystal Lake is located 45 mi northwest of Chicago, is about a 45-minute drive from O'Hare International Airport, and is near several major highways: U.S. Route 14, Illinois Route 176, and Illinois Route 31.

 The Metra Union Pacific Northwest Line provides transportation to and from Chicago Ogilvie Transportation Center, and all other UP-NW stations.
 In Crystal Lake, UP-NW trains stop at Crystal Lake and Pingree Road stations.
-Also serving Crystal Lake is the Pace Bus system, which is the owned by the Regional Transportation Authority.
+Also serving Crystal Lake is the Pace Bus system, which is owned by the Regional Transportation Authority.